brotherhoodMonk/gyan/js.md

 W3C Recommendation

 46. JSON
 JavaScript Object Notation (JSON)is an open-standard file format that uses human-readable text to transmit data objects consisting of attribute–value pairs and array data types (or any other serializable value).
 It is a very common data format used for asynchronous browser–server communication, including as a replacement for XML in some AJAX-style systems.
 JSON is a language-independent data format.
 It was derived from JavaScript, but as of 2017, many programming languages include code to generate and parse JSON-format data.
 The official Internet media type for JSON is application/json.
 JSON filenames use the extension .json.
 Data types and syntax
 JSON's basic data types are:

 Number:
-String:  syntax.
+String:  .
 Boolean:
 Array:
 Object: